 Why I regret it: I think the buyer made a mistake with the listing and I made a mistake in how I reacted to it.

-Long story short, I think the seller attached the wrong photo to a listing.
-I bought the pot according to its dimensions in the listing but the seller shipped me the pot in the photo — the wrong pot.
+Long story short, I think the seller attached the wrong photo to a listing, and when I bought it, sent me the pan in the photo.
 A few weeks later, I measured the pot’s thickness and found that it did not match the listing (and the seller’s assertions).
 I assumed this was a case of fraud, accused the seller of misrepresenting the pot, and the seller took offense.
 I filed a dispute that was ultimately resolved in my favor.

 Happy ending, right?
 Not really, because looking back, I wish the situation hadn’t escalated the way it did.
 Both the seller and I bear responsibility for that escalation and here’s the whole story.

 We’ll start with the original listing:

 Lovely French Hammered Copper pan with Lid – Original French Vintage – 3mm

 The handles are solid metal riveted to the pan with 3 rivets, so very secure.